 Stefano explained that that once the curd is made, it’s sliced very thinly to allow for the most surface area as possible, so that when the warm water is added to the curd it heats up evenly.
 Stefano says “our job as cheese makers is to tell the cheese what we want it to do.”

-After slowly adding a combination salt and warm water, Stefano carefully guides the curd together by hand until it comes together, resembling what we recognize as mozzarella.
+After slowly adding a combination of salt and warm water, Stefano carefully guides the curd by hand until it comes together, resembling what we recognize as mozzarella.
 Stefano told the group that most of the machines in their warehouse weren’t originally created for cheese and were modified to produce their small-batch cheeses at low speeds – mimicking the delicate touch of human hands.